When choosing a local moving company, this is what we look for.

 - Lowering packing costs – most movers will offer to pack for you, however, this can be a costly course of action.
 Normally they will have a marked-up box cost and this adds many payable hours to the job.
 It is important not to be frustrated by the offer as it is their job.
 However, you can always pre-pack and avoid this expense.
 Just be prepared for the offer, in the end, it is your money and time, so choose what works best for you.

 - The Moving Contract – Never sign a blank or generic moving contract, this needs to have specifics and all the key details.
 This could be a moving scam.
 Bottom line, if it is not on the contract don’t expect it to be done.
 Moving is a rough and labor-intensive industry, so it is not wise to expect them to do more than their contract was agreed on.
 Below are the three key terms and their expectations that come with them for moving contracts.

 - Non-binding estimate – This means a company cannot charge more than 10% over the original estimate for any overages.
 Any overages must be paid within 30 days of delivery.

 - Non-binding to exceed estimate – this will ensure you will not have any overages, the quote on the contract is the maximum that will be paid.
 This is the most common for local moves, a mover will say this will take no more than x hours at $xx per hour.

 - Binding Estimate – this is an absolute price for a move and any additional services added, like unpacking, will cost extra and are due within 30 days of delivery.

 These are the keys details we look for when choosing a local moving company.

-The process of finding a local mover can be difficult, but hopefully this information will help you when narrowing down which mover you are going to hire.
-Like we mentioned earlier, we always have a set of local movers we refer, just give us a call at (719) 265-5900 and we can give you their names!
+The process of finding a local mover can be difficult, but hopefully, this information will help you when narrowing down which mover you are going to hire.
+Like we mentioned earlier, we always have a set of local movers we refer to, just give us a call at (719) 265-5900 and we can give you their names!